 Clients fund their accounts through Interactive Advisors, then select a portfolio that best aligns with their goals.
 The platform can recommend a portfolio for you, or you can choose one from their extensive list.
 The basic Interactive Advisors robo advisor is structured like most competitors.
 You’ll answer a few questions related to your goals and risk tolerance.
 Then you are presented with a basket of investments suitable for your financial needs.

-Investment options range from Smart Beta portfolios to portfolios made up of socially responsible stocks and bonds, and many more.
+Investment options range from Interactive Advisors Smart Beta portfolios to portfolios made up of socially responsible stocks and bonds, and many more.

 The image below shows the performance of three portfolios with conservative, moderate and aggressive asset allocations from the basic Interactive Advisors robo advisor.

-The 79 additional portfolio options are run by Interactive Advisors and many other investment managers and include offers with a range of fees and minimums.
+The 75 portfolio options are run by Interactive Advisors and many other investment managers and include offers with a range of fees and minimums.
 Following is a sample of the available choices from the the robo-advisor arm of Interactive Brokers:

 Socially Responsible Investing

 |$100 | 0.10%